httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

-This document describes HTTP extension header fields that allow a TLS terminating reverse proxy to convey the client certificate information of a mutually-authenticated TLS connection to the origin server in a common and predictable manner.
+This document describes HTTP extension header fields that allow a TLS terminating reverse proxy to convey the client certificate information of a mutually authenticated TLS connection to the origin server in a common and predictable manner.

 --- middle